CoreELEC/remotes/README.md

 **Credits**

 Many individuals and entities worldwide have contributed to The Repository.
-The Repository acknowledges each of them, and thanks them for their time and contribution.
+The Repository acknowledges each of them, and thanks them for their time, effort, and contribution.

 **Disclaimer**